 If they are corroded, you can spray some WD40 on the terminals to help loosen the rust.
 Simply spray the WD40 on the terminals and leave it there for a few minutes before cleaning them using a paper towel.

-Step 2: Examine the Cables Connecting the Battery to the Engine
+Step 2: Examine the Connecting Cables from the Battery to the Engine

-Examine all the cables connecting the battery to the engine as the issue may be a loose cable.
-If you notice any loose wire, tighten it before trying to start the Jeep.
-If it still doesn’t start and the battery is fully charged, you should proceed to test the starter.
+The reason why your Jeep won’t start may be a loose cable, so examine all the cables connecting the battery to the engine.
+If you notice any loose wire, secure its connection before trying to start the Jeep.
+If the battery is fully charged and your Jeep still doesn’t start, you should proceed to test the starter.

 Step 3: Test the Starter